GeoND-tech/pytorch-cifar-paraboloid/README.md

-# Train CIFAR10 with PyTorch
+# Using paraboloid neurons to train CIFAR10 with PyTorch

-I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+Paraboloid neuron demonstration for [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.

 ## Prerequisites
 - Python 3.9+